isabelaaguiar/ENES247/lab1-mux/README.md

 #### Testing

 #### Questions/Tasks

-*tb stands for what?*
+*tb stands for what?* testbench

 *What verilog code is the top level module, the test or the circuit?*

 *The verilog code shares the same port interface as the previous 2bit wide circuit.
 How is the verilog code different?*